clavarini/lavarini_et_al_2018_JGR_ES/README.md

 >>> dir(module's name)
 ```

-To know what each function does, run:
+To know what each function does and the file extensions needed to perform the calculations, run:

 ```
 >>> help(function)